opengauss-mirror/docs/content/en/docs/Developerguide/alter-view.md

     Specifies the view name, which can be schema-qualified.

     Value range: a string.
-It must comply with the naming convention rule.
+It must comply with the naming convention.

 -   **column\_name**